 How We Escape the Labyrinth of Suffering

-Nine years later, that worn, highlighted, stolen paperback sits on my shelf beside my equally worn, equally highlighted Bible, the only two bodies of literature I have reread enough to memorise.
+Nine years later, that worn, highlighted, stolen paperback sits on my shelf beside my equally worn, equally highlighted Bible, the only two bodies of literature I have reread enough to memorize.

 “You spend your whole life stuck in the labyrinth, thinking about how you’ll escape it one day… but you never do it.
 You just use the future to escape the present.”

-Even at twelve, I knew those words were truer than they had any right to be.
+Even at first read, I knew those words were true poetry.

-Our instincts, as author Patrick King notes, are simple: seek pleasure, avoid pain.
+Our instincts, as psychology author Patrick King notes, are simple: seek pleasure, avoid pain.
 So we numb.
-A lonely middle school girl overachieves.
+A lonely middle school girl, like myself, overachieves in search of adoration.
 A shy teenage boy disappears into pornography.
 A college woman mistakes validation for intimacy.
-A stressed mother turns to pills.
 An overlooked employee drinks.
 A newly injured athlete abuses painkillers.
 A disappointed Christian walks away from prayer.

 Everyone hurts, and everyone tries to escape.